Monte Sant'Angelo massacre: Partisan activities

-On the afternoon of July 14, two Germans on a motorcycle were intercepted on the Montefortino-Palazzo road, attempting to seize foodstuffs from civilians: they were attacked and disarmed.
+On the afternoon of 14 July, two Germans on a motorcycle were intercepted on the Montefortino-Palazzo road, attempting to seize foodstuffs from civilians: they were attacked and disarmed.
 The seized material was returned to its rightful owners.
 The revolvers and motorcycle were made available to the men of the Sant'Angelo detachment.
-On July 29, 1944, the retreating Germans, with artillery pieces positioned along the Piticchio Hill, shelled the hamlet of Castiglioni, causing five deaths and several injuries.
-On July 30, also on the Piticchio Hill, a farmer killed a German soldier responsible for raping a woman.
-In reprisal, over a hundred hostages, including elderly people, women, and children, were enclosed in a hut and threatened with death if the person responsible for killing the German soldier did not present himself within twenty-four hours.
+On 29 July 1944, the retreating Germans, with artillery pieces positioned along the Piticchio Hill, shelled the hamlet of Castiglioni, causing five deaths and several injuries.
+On 30 July, also on the Piticchio Hill, a farmer killed a German soldier responsible for raping a woman.
+In reprisal, over a hundred hostages, including elderly people, women and children, were enclosed in a hut and threatened with death if the person responsible for killing the German soldier did not present himself within twenty-four hours.
 Fortunately, this slaughter did not take place because the Allied artillery, which had already liberated Montecarotto, upon partisan reports, began shelling the positions where the Germans were camped, forcing them to flee.

-Liberation was near: by order of the German Command, two municipal notes dated July 21 and August 1 ordered all owners of cars, trucks, motorcycles, bicycles, tires, gasoline, benzol, and lubricating oil to immediately hand over these materials.
+Liberation was near: by order of the German Command, two municipal notes dated 21 July and 1 August ordered all owners of cars, trucks, motorcycles, bicycles, tires, gasoline, benzol and lubricating oil to immediately hand over these materials.
 The notices menacingly concluded that "all those who, following a home search, are found in possession of said materials will be executed by firing squad."
-Finally, on August 9, when the town of Arcevia had already been liberated by the Maiella Brigade, units of the Nembo, and Polish troops, in Ripalta di Arcevia, a farmer, Cecchini Cesare, grandfather of the former bishop of Fano, was killed by the Germans because he was responsible for indicating to the Allied troops the position of mines placed in the field he cultivated.
+Finally, on 9 August, when the town of Arcevia had already been liberated by the Maiella Brigade, units of the Nembo and Polish troops, in Ripalta di Arcevia, a farmer, Cecchini Cesare, grandfather of the former bishop of Fano, was killed by the Germans because he was responsible for indicating to the Allied troops the position of mines placed in the field he cultivated.
 The collaboration of the partisans with the Allies also manifested itself in the demining of roads as soon as the Germans retreated from their positions and with the precise indication of German retreat locations for timely and targeted bombardments.

-With the liberation of Arcevia, which occurred precisely on August 5, 1944, the contribution of its people to the National Liberation struggle did not end.
+With the liberation of Arcevia, which occurred precisely on 5 August 1944, the contribution of its people to the National Liberation struggle did not end.
 Many partisans from Arcevia decided to continue fighting until the complete liberation of the homeland, enlisting in the reconstituted Italian army (CIL) units, and particularly in the Maiella Brigade, which had participated in the liberation of Arcevia.
-On August 20, 1944, the "S. Angelo" platoon was formed in memory of the martyrs from Arcevia.
-This platoon took part in all the battles that distinguished the Maiella Brigade for courage and heroism: from the liberation of Pesaro on September 2, 1944, to the liberation of Castel S. Pietro (Bologna) on April 21, 1945.
+On 20 August 1944, the "S. Angelo" platoon was formed in memory of the martyrs from Arcevia.
+This platoon took part in all the battles that distinguished the Maiella Brigade for courage and heroism: from the liberation of Pesaro on 2 September 1944, to the liberation of Castel S. Pietro (Bologna) on 21 April 1945.
 Two other partisans who had fought in our formations, Luciano La Marca and Franco Lalia, died in the battles of the Maiella Brigade.